cecilkbm/Learning-Resources-Archive/README.md

 This repository contains publicly shared, free educational resources, including:
   - Programming fundamentals
   - Computer science concepts
-  - Cloud computing (AWS, Azure, GCP)
-  - Linux & system administration
+  - Linux & windows system administration
   - Networking fundamentals
   - Cybersecurity foundations
-  - Defensive security concepts
   - Penetration testing theory & methodology
-  - Blue team & red team learning materials
   - Career, interview, and certification prep

 All materials were shared publicly and freely at the time they were collected.